A great violin is only great in the hands of a player...

 After all of this, the violins are graded for sound and priced accordingly.
 Most are graded as "Standard" and are suitable for conservatoire students or advanced amateur players - they have excellent playability and a classic European sound.
 A few don't make the grade and are offered as student instruments.
 Outstanding violins suitable for professional players are graded as "Artist" - we are particularly proud of these instruments.

 We always have Standard violins for sale through this web site; Artist violins are subject to availability.

-We believe that young and growing players should be able to learn on instruments that sound good, but most part size instruments on the market today are shockingly bad.
-Parents are generally (and understandably) unwilling to spend a lot of money on something which will only be used for a couple of years, so the standard remains poor.
+We believe that young and growing players should be able to learn on instruments that sound good, but parents are generally (and understandably) unwilling to spend a lot of money on something which will only be used for a couple of years, so the standard remains poor.

-Our solution to this is to offer high quality new ½ and ¾ instruments at a very low price and with a trade-in guarantee.
-This means that if you buy a small instrument from us and wish to upgrade after a couple of years, we will take it back and credit the full purchase price against a larger instrument.
+Our solution to this is to offer high quality new ¼, ½ and ¾ instruments with a trade-in guarantee.
+If you buy a small instrument from us and wish to upgrade after a couple of years, we will take it back and credit the full purchase price against a larger instrument.
 If the condition of your smaller instrument has deteriorated significantly, we will negotiate a trade-in price which is fair to you.

 If we don’t have what you want in stock we can have it made, although the waiting time can be 3-4 months.
 Email Martin (email@example.com) to find out what we currently have in stock or to place an order.